 How To Build A Homemade Arch Trellis

-- 3′ garden fence post stakes – four stakes for each arched trellis
+- 3′ garden fence post stakes (like these) – four stakes for each arched trellis

 1. Measure and cut the fencing: I cut my fencing into 10′ lengths, which made the perfect sized arched trellis for me.
 You can make them shorter or longer depending on how tall you want the arch trellis to be, but don’t go much taller than this or you will need a center support.

 2. Pound the stakes into the ground: I spaced mine about 3′ apart, but you can choose any width you want for your arched trellis.
 (Caution: don’t go much wider than 3′ for this design.
 The fencing isn’t very strong, and the arch might collapse if the trellis is too wide.)

 3. Attach the fencing to the posts: The type of posts I bought have notches on them that are specifically made for attaching this type of fencing.
 You may find that you need to use wire twist ties to secure the fencing to the posts.

 4. You’re ready to plant!
 My favorite cucumbers to grow on my arch trellis are Lemon, Homemade Pickles and Marketmore.
 My favorite types of green beans to grow on this arch are Kentucky Wonder and Blue Lake pole beans.